PetercSnk/digital-forensics/windows-live-system-analysis.md

 # Windows Live System Analysis

+## Helper Commands

+When using command line utilities the output provided to the console may be very large.
+To improve readability we can try piping our output into more or findstr.

+The command more will only display one screen of output at a time.

+`<command> | more`

+The command findstr will only display lines where a match is found.

+`<command> | findstr <string>`

 ## Processes

 To check which processes are running on a system we can use the following methods:

-- The task manager is a system monitor program built into Windows systems that provides information about running processes and applications.
+- The Task Manager is a system monitor program built into Windows systems that provides information about running processes and applications.
     - `taskmgr.exe`